Alcaro/misctoys/lazinessbugs.md

 Not reported due to poor responsiveness for my prior reports.

-Visiting data:text/html,ø autodetects the charset as ISO-8859-1 and prints Ã¸ instead.
+Visiting data:text/html,☃ autodetects the charset as ISO-8859-1 and prints â˜ƒ instead.
 With the real character sitting right there in the title bar, mocking me.

 Going to any data: URI and pulling the URL bar contents to the tab list does nothing.
-Upon further inspection, it's throwing a "NS_ERROR_DOM_BAD_URI: Access to restricted URI denied" error.
-The only thing that should be less restricted than data: is about:blank.
+Upon further inspection, it's throwing a "NS_ERROR_DOM_BAD_URI: Access to restricted URI denied" error. data: shouldn't be restricted, the only thing whose contents are more public than data: is about:blank.

 .NET Foundation (Microsoft)
 ---------------------------